 Her curated #PowerPepTalks were quickly created and shared to help women boost their skillset and stay competitive in the workforce during a challenging time.
 While this was still relevant to her original product and mission, Palmer tweaked her offering so messages remained relevant to her audience.
-PepTalkHer’s quick transition was facilitated with Salesforce Essentials, where Palmer funneled all registrants and their information.
+PepTalkHer’s quick transition was facilitated with Salesforce Essentials, where Palmer funnelled all registrants and their information.
 This process helped gather qualified leads for easy retargeting and remarketing later on.

 If you’ve pivoted and changed your product in any way, it means you recognize your target customer has new pain points.
-Creating more visibility around your small business requires that you have a strong understanding of these specific needs and concerns.
-This will enable you to create content and send messages that address these new pain points (and propose a solution).
+Creating more visibility around your small business requires a strong understanding of these specific needs and concerns.
+This will enable you to create content and send messages that address these new pain points, and propose a solution.

 Turn to free or low-cost strategies like social media and email to share these messages with both current customers and new audiences.
 For example, after the coworking community CreativeCubes.Co could no longer offer their in-person product, they shifted their business strategy to offer new content aimed at targeting emerging pain points created by working at home.
-These resources were sent via a reengagement email campaign and included helpful, relevant tips like staying focused on the job and meal prepping healthy food.
+These resources were sent via a reengagement email campaign that included helpful, relevant tips like staying focused on the job and meal prepping healthy food.
 Using Pardot to track and connect with customers, CreativeCubes.Co was able to retain 97% of their member base.

 Cutting costs is a no-brainer, especially if you’ve shifted from a physical store to an online one (or you’re aiming for a balance of both).
-This is why it’s important to think about areas where you can cut expenses without losing income, especially in regards to administrative processes.
+This is why it’s important to think about areas where you can cut expenses without losing income, especially with regards to administrative processes.

 For example, when the coffee shop Bitty & Beau’s was forced to temporarily shut down and lay off 120 employees, the owners quickly pivoted to a nimbler strategy.
 In just one week, Bitty and Beau’s co-founders Amy and Ben Wright got an online store up and running where they sell and market products from home.
 Now, they sell everything from coffee beans to branded aprons to branded "Cozy Care" packages.